PhD MSc BSc

 To show that communication is possible using the crowdsourced visual feedback method (CVFM) we carried out an experiment in which a group of participants were shown terms and asked to choose images from the abstract image browser to represent those terms.
 Summaries were made from the gathered images.
 The raw term image selections and the summaries were shown to another group of participants who rated the degree to which they could see the meaning of the terms in the stimuli they were shown.
 The term weights output by the second group of participants allowed the effectiveness of the communication and of the summarisation to be measured.

-A video describes the experiment which features in the DIS’16 paper in the latest publications.
+A video describes the experiment which features in the DIS’16 paper in the recent publications.
 The terms, the raw term image selection lists, and the algorithmically generated summaries from the experiment can be viewed using this viewer web application: The Fb Viewer (V2) is designed to be tablet (and ‘fablet’) friendly.
 It uses the latest jQueryMobile beta v 1.3.
 At the time of writing there is a slight problem with jQM v1.3 and Internet Explorer so if you are using Internet Explorer you may wish to view the desktop version.

 Emotive Image Browser